BeamIO-Inc/algorithm_toolkit/readme_docker.txt

 Although the atk is running, we still need to configure the information to call the twitter api.
 According to https://developer.twitter.com/en/docs/tweets/search/quick-start/premium-30-day
 we need to know: the twitter dev environment label, the consumer api key, and the consumer api secret.
+We will also need to include the demo video inside the docker container.

+To get the video, download the mp4 of the parade for the Toronto Raptors from this source: https://imgur.com/gallery/edMxDX0, then use:

+docker cp [local path to mp4] atk_twitter_deploy:master:/raptors_parade.mp4 from a different bash shell.

 While the atk_twitter_deploy:master container is running, open a new bash shell and run: docker ps